-Policy NE4 Water Quality Effects on the Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites of the Solent.
+Policy NE4: Water Quality Effects on the Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites of the Solent.

-Planning permission will be granted where the integrity of the designated sites is maintained or, where appropriate, improved, having regard to the effect of nutrients on the designated sites arising from increased wastewater production.
+Planning permission will be granted where the integrity of the designated sites is maintained, having regard to the effect of nutrients on the designated sites arising from increased wastewater production.

-- 9.51 All new development that would result in a net gain in overnight accommodation which is likely to a significant effect on designated sites through increased wastewater production will need to provide a Nutrient Budget.
-Natural England have produced advice on achieving nutrient neutrality for new development resulting in an increase in overnight accommodation in the Solent Region.
-There is a non-technical summary47 and a more detailed guidance document48.
+- 9.51 All new development that would result in a net gain in overnight accommodation which is likely to have a significant effect on designated sites through increased wastewater production will need to provide a Nutrient Budget.
+Natural England have produced a nutrient budget calculator alongside a general methodology and summary guide on achieving nutrient neutrality for new development resulting in an increase in overnight accommodation.
 It is recommended that applicants read this guidance to ascertain if their development needs to demonstrate nutrient neutrality or not. - 9.52 Unless there are Imperative Reasons of Overriding Public Interest, the Council will only agree to the project after having ascertained that it will not adversely affect the integrity of the designated sites in the Solent.
 This will be achieved through the Council as competent authority conducting an assessment in accordance with the relevant nature, wildlife and habitats legislation.
-This will determine if the project will have a likely
+This will determine if the project will have a likely significant effect on the sites, and if so, whether it can proceed with adequate measures in place to mitigate any of those effects so as to ensure no adverse effect on the integrity of those sites.
+To demonstrate that adequate measures are in place for development to achieve nutrient neutrality, the Council recommends using the Natural England methodology calculator and accompanying mitigation guidance. - 9.53 Proposals that require an onsite mitigation plan in order to be nutrient neutral shall be accompanied by a costed management and maintenance plan for the lifetime of the development. to ensure no likely significant effects.
+They should be accompanied by an appropriate management and monitoring framework.
+Proposals that have secured offsite credits to achieve nutrient neutrality will need to submit evidence of the agreement with a mitigation provider to purchase adequate credits with their planning application.